divya749/SaliencyPrediction/README.md

 This work focuses on the prediction of visual attention, or, saliency, in a 360 degree signal.
 The 360-degree image is provided as an input in the form of an equirectangular image.
-Application of conventional saliency models to simple equirectangularimages results in inaccurate saliency prediction.
+Application of conventional saliency models to simple equirectangular images results in inaccurate saliency prediction.
 Therefore, we represent the input equirectangular image to cube-map based form before predicting saliency.
 After saliency prediction, we convert the cube-map image back to equirectangular format.
 In this way, the problems arising due to distortions in an equirectangular image are minimized.